Image SEO: A Comprehensive Guide for 2024

 Getting the technical side of image SEO right is key for both user experience and search rankings.
 It’s about finding the sweet spot where your images look great and load quickly.

-Choose the Right File Formats and Sizes
+Choosing the Right File Format and Size

 Selecting the right image format is the first step.
 Think about what you’re trying to achieve with each image.
 If it’s a simple animation, a GIF might be your best bet.
 But for images needing high resolution and a wide range of colors, JPEGs or PNGs are usually better choices.
 JPEG is generally preferred for photographs because of its compression capabilities, keeping file sizes smaller.
 If you need transparency in your image, PNG is the way to go.

-Balance Image Quality and Load Speed
+How to Balance Image Quality with Load Speed

 Page speed matters.
 Large image files can significantly slow down your website, frustrating visitors and hurting your search rankings.
 The goal is to find a balance between image quality and file size.
 You want your images to look sharp, but they also need to load quickly.
 Experiment with different compression levels to find what works best for your images.
 Remember, a fast-loading site makes for happy visitors and improves SEO.